Transport Justice: Designing fair transportation systems

 Transport Justice: Designing Fair Transportation Systems is a 2016 book by Dutch transport planner Karel Martens, published by Routledge.
 It introduces a justice-based framework for transportation planning, emphasizing equitable accessibility over traditional performance metrics.
-The book argues that the field had previously been focused on performance of the system rather than the people who actually use transportation, reflecting a new paradigm in transportation planning.
+The book argues that the field had previously been focused on the performance of the system rather than the people who actually use transportation, reflecting a new paradigm in transportation planning.

 Overview

 In Transport Justice, Karel Martens introduces a new approach to transportation planning centered around principles of justice.
 Martens critiques traditional planning practices, highlighting how the primary emphasis on improving transportation system performance has frequently neglected the actual needs of many users who use the transportation system.
 As a result, some groups have benefited significantly from these improvements, while others have faced worsening conditions, leading to significant disparities in mobility and accessibility.

 Martens draws from philosophical ideas of social justice of Dworkin and Rawls to propose that governments have an essential responsibility to ensure equitable transportation access for nearly all individuals.
 His approach advocates placing people, rather than system efficiency, at the heart of transportation planning, aiming explicitly to reduce social inequalities.
 Transport Justice addresses both transportation planners and students, and seeks to provide a framework that prioritizes justice and equity in designing fairer transportation systems.

 The book is structured into three parts: